Rosacea

 What is rosacea?

-Rosacea (say "roh-ZAY-shuh") is a very common skin disease that affects people over the age of 30.
-It causes redness on your nose, cheeks, chin, and forehead.
-Some people get little bumps and pimples on the red parts of their faces.
-Rosacea can also cause burning and soreness in your eyes.
+Rosacea (say "roh-ZAY-shuh") is a common skin disease that usually affects people over the age of 30.
+It causes flushing, stinging, and skin changes on the nose, cheeks, chin, and forehead.
+In lighter skin, redness is common.
+In darker skin you might see dusky brown areas or yellowish-brown bumps.
+Rosacea can also cause eye problems.

 What causes it?